- Get Involved

 Maggie Braun is the co-director for WeHaKee Camp for Girls in Winter, Wisconsin.
 A long-time ACA member, Maggie has also worked as Executive Director for Catholic Youth Camps in Minnesota, as Chief Operating Officer for Girl Scouts of the St. Croix Valley, and as a 4-H and Youth Development Agent in Wisconsin.
 She is a national trainer for the ACA Basic Camp Directors Course, a member of the Policy and Organizational Systems Committee, and served in numerous other volunteer positions for ACA, including membership on the Board Development Committee.
 A frequent presenter at ACA national and regional conferences, Maggie served as president of the Wisconsin section of ACA and was previously a member of the national board.
 She and her husband Bob have two children.
 Maggie received her MBA in 2012 and serves as Board Development Chair, an ex-officio position on the national board.

-Tony Oyenarte has been the Director of Camp Crystal Lake in Florida for the past 16 summers.
-Camp Crystal Lake is an Outdoor Leaning Center and Residential Summer Camp that sees 6,800 campers annually.
-Tony began his career in education as a high school Science and Math teacher.
+Tony Oyenarte began his career in education as a high school Science and Math teacher.
 He has been very involved with the ACA as President of the Southeast Section, a member of the ACA's transition committee, and speaking on the importance of camp and school partnerships.
-Tony and his wife Stacie have two boys and will be the new Directors of Camp Lochearn located in Vermont.
-Tony is serving his first term on the ACA National Board.
+Tony and his wife Stacie have two boys and are directors of Camp Lochearn located in Vermont.
+Tony is serving his second term on the ACA Board.

 Kurt Podeszwa is the director of Camp For All, a Texas residential camp serving children and adults with special needs and chronic illnesses.
 Kurt has been active in three different sections during his career in camping and served on the section boards in both Illinois and Texoma.
 A frequent speaker on a variety of camp topics, Kurt is also a standards visitor and visitor instructor.
 His presentations have included working with multiple generations, adapting ropes courses for special needs campers, and developing leadership skills in supervisors.
 Kurt is a graduate of Western Illinois University and proudly served in the United States Marine Corps.
 He and his wife Katie have three children.
 Kurt has worked with the National Council of Leaders since its beginning and is serving his second term on the board.